PK109/PK109/README.md

 - **Relator**: I build deep, meaningful relationships.
 - **Responsibility**: I take ownership of what I commit to.

 Feel free to connect with me or explore my repositories!
-I’m always open to collaborate and learn from others in the data engineering space.
+I’m open to collaborate and learn from others in the data engineering space.

 📫 **Reach out to me**: [LinkedIn profile](https://www.linkedin.com/in/kuta-przemyslaw/)